schtauffen/mithril-random-gif/README.md

-# djinn
+# quicksilver

-A React and friends starter
+a mithril starter